-For serial-based I/O units, the communication port and parameters are shown for you. binary/CRC settings on your hardware are required.
-For more information, see "Changing the Baud Rate for SNAP Serial I/O Units".
+For serial-based I/O units, the communication port and parameters are shown for you.
+The Serial Address drop-down menu shows which addresses are currently being used.
+The port must be configured on the Strategy Options dialog box.
+Also, binary/CRC settings on your hardware are required.
+For more information, see "Changing the Baud Rate for SNAP Serial I/O Units" below.